Exiled-Team/AdminTools/README.md

 - Teleport all users to a specific user, or a user to another user, with ease
 - Set yourself or other users as a tutorial with ease
 - Unmute all users from intercom or voice with ease
+- Vanish allow you to disappear completely (for the spectators and in game) in order to moderate more easily.
 ```

 ### Permissions